401-project-SGON/Code-Academy-Style-App/README.md

 ## Auth Routes :-

 ### signup route :-
-Provide username, password and role also we take the token.
-This route creates a new user by taking a username and password to access our courses and question in the request.
+Provide a username, password and a role.
+We also require secure token access.
+This route creates a new user by taking a username and password to access our courses and questions in the request.

-The token will return just for the user who signs in by API/signin route.
-We will receive a new token  after signing in to use it for the other route
+The token will return just for the user who signs in through our API signin route.
+They will receive a new token after signing in and can use it to access other routes.

 ```
 router.post('/signup', (req, res) => {